thomasmknight/RealtimeBusTracking/README.md

 # RealtimeBusTracking
 This code tracks the current location of a single MBTA bus, adds a marker to that location, and recenters the window.
+The toggle button switches between busses, which each have their own color designation.
 Currently, markers are added and not replaced, though this will be rectified in a future edit.